A chiseling algorithm for low-rank Grassmann decomposition of skew-symmetric tensors: An efficient numerical implementation

-\Cref{alg_main_computation} was designed for \emph{decomposition} of a tensor that is mathematically of low Gr-rank.
-It was not designed as an \emph{approximation} method.
-When the Grassmann decomposition model \cref{eqn_grassmann_decomp} holds only approximately, one can use \cref{alg_main_computation} as an initialization method for an optimization-based algorithm.
-The numerical experiments in \cref{sec_numerical_experiments} will investigate insofar as the concrete numerical implementation presented in this section can withstand some model violations.

-In the following subsections, I reprise the main steps and the notation of \cref{alg_main_computation} and provide additional details on how they can be implemented efficiently.
+In the following subsections, the main steps and the notation of \cref{alg_main_computation} is reprised, and additional details are provided on how they can be implemented efficiently.
 The asymptotic time complexity of the proposed numerical implementation of \cref{alg_main_computation} is summarized in \cref{tab_complexity}.
 These complexity estimates are obtained by retaining the highest-order terms in the individual complexity analyses presented in the next subsections.